ansible-community/awx-operator-helm/README.md

 ```

 ## Releases

-Releases occur using the [chart-releaser](https://github.com/helm/chart-releaser-action) action, which creates chart artifacts as github releases and updates a helm repo index held in the `gh-pages` branch.
+Releases occur using the [chart-releaser](https://github.com/helm/chart-releaser-action) action, which creates chart artifacts as GitHub releases and updates a helm index held in the `gh-pages` branch.

 > The original releases from awx-operator were pre-seeded into the `index.yaml`